akshiv/phys408FourierOptics/LabNoteBook.md

 ### Redo of Mesh Filtering Experiment to find Magnification
-The grid paper that we were using had spacing that could be measured via image pro Grid spacing from paper:  1/8"
+The grid paper that we were using had spacing that could be measured via image processing and compared to the measured value (with a ruler) to obtain a relationship between the camera and the actual spacing.
+Grid spacing from paper:  1/8"
 Mesh that we used has 40 lines/cm

 | Peak Pixel Location | Difference Between Peaks |  Mean (Pixels per Peak) |
 |--|--|--|
 | 408 | N/A |  |